-School Reading % Satisfactory or Higher Math % Satisfactory or Higher Science % Satisfactory or Higher Free / Reduced Lunch Rate Minority Rate Title I
+Reading % Satisfactory Math % Satisfactory Science % Satisfactory %Free /

+School or Higher (District or Higher (District or Higher (District Reduced Lunch Rate Minority Rate Title I

-Jackson 47% 46% 45% 100% 90.9% Yes
+52%) 55%) 51%)

+Carver 31% 38% 29% 100% 99.4% Yes

-College Park 36% 42% 46% 100% 80.8% Yes
+Memorial 35% 36% 32% 100% 96.7% Yes

-Source: Florida Department of Education (2018)
+Source: Florida Department of Education (2019)

 Ultimately, these data sets show that students at the targeted schools are struggling academically and currently fall far short of the goal of having 90% of students grade level proficient as the Florida Strategic Initiatives indicate.
-Conversely, the students who were eligible to take the Algebra 1 EOC exam at both sites did well.
-According to Spring Assessment results, 150 Jackson Middle and 162 College Park Middle students took the 2019 Algebra 1 EOC and an average of 75% of these students scored a 3 or above.

 Orange County had over 6,200 juvenile arrests in 2017-2018.
 Over the past three years, Orange County has the highest number of juvenile arrests of any county in the state of Florida.
+Page 6 of 29

 Over 60% of these arrests are of male youth of color between the ages of 11-16.
 The juvenile crime rates in these targeted neighborhoods are two to four times higher than the rest of the county.
-Furthermore, the percentage of arrests for violent crimes, domestic violence and drug related offenses are two to three times higher than in the rest of Orange County (Crime in Florida - Orange County, 2018)
+Furthermore, the percentage of arrests for violent crimes, domestic violence and drug related offenses are two to three times higher than in the rest of Orange County (Crime in Florida

+- Orange County, 2018)